-One-off incidents of unkind or hurtful behaviour may have a significant impact on the target and could be serious enough to be a criminal offence.
-Such peer-on-peer abuse is dealt with seriously under the Behaviour Policy.
+Bullying is different in nature and severity from the ordinary give-and-take of relationships.
+Even one-off incidents of unkind or hurtful behaviour where there is no imbalance of power may have a significant impact on the target and could be serious enough to be a criminal offence.
+Such child-on-child abuse is dealt with seriously under the Behaviour Policy.